Kamau2022/Farmplus-application/README.md

 The website was deployed to ALX servers.
 We used uWsgi to deploy the project.

 ## Future
 Currently the system allows pay on delivery option only.
 In the future I intend to integrate various payment options into the website.
-Such asMpesa and credit cards payment methods.
+Such as Mpesa and credit cards payment methods.

 ## How to contribute
 We welcome any contribution that would make this project better.